Jody Reichel

 Invest in Quality Education

 Jody knows that strong schools are the foundation of a strong community.
-She led the nine-year effort to secure a brand-new building for North Springs High School, the single largest investment in Sandy Springs since the City Hall was built in 2017.
+She led the nine-year effort to secure a brand-new building for North Springs High School, the single largest investment in Sandy Springs since the construction of City Hall in 2017.
 She got it done when others said it couldn’t be done.

 And this isn’t just about families with kids in school.
 Great schools protect property values, attract new families and businesses, and make every neighborhood stronger.
 While Spalding Drive Elementary closed on Rusty Paul’s watch, Jody will work tirelessly to build a school system that secures Sandy Springs’ future.